Sage Orange · Chronicles of Sage Orange · 2026

 History in this story ▾ Continue~4:23 Disruption Destination

 Showing actual history.
-Any story can expose the facts it stands on: what is established, what historians genuinely dispute, and the primary sources.
-Invention stays legible from record.
+Any story can open up the facts it stands on.
+What is established, what historians dispute, and the primary sources.
+You can always tell the invention from the record.

 Historical facts in this story